-The community readiness workshops described in the Implementation Plan were intended to help county residents develop the computer and technology skills they needed to participate in the web site programs such as the Virtual Business Incubator and Community Connections.
-Another goal for these workshops was to train TLT members or other local volunteers to administer the county site and assume responsibility for its content when the grant was completed.
+The community readiness workshops described in the Implementation Plan were intended to help local citizens learn the skills needed to participate in web site programs such as the Virtual Business Incubator and Community Connections.
+Another goal for these workshops was to prepare TLT members or other local volunteers to assume responsibility for the management and content of their county site after the grant was completed.